US Treasury Series I Bonds

 Buying I Bonds

 I Bonds can be purchased by all US citizens and US residents, including minors (who may own directly in their own name).
 I Bonds may also be purchased by US civilian employees regardless of nationality or residence.
 I Bonds may be purchased in electronic formats from TreasuryDirect and they are bought at face value.
 Individuals can purchase up to $10,000 in electronic format each year and $5,000 in paper format with an IRS refund check.
-US citizens need to provide your social security number which the Treasury uses to track electronic bonds and to be sure that you do not exceed purchase limitation restrictions.
+US citizens need to provide a social security number which the Treasury uses to track electronic bonds and to be sure that you do not exceed purchase limitation restrictions.